ontolex/morph/index.md

 TO DISCUSS: This doesn't work!

 <!-- <div class="note">
-Note that this does not encode order. <br/> MI: Each rule correspond to exactly one Morph, so there is no need for ordering
+Note that this does not encode order. <br/> MI: Each rule corresponds to exactly one Morph, so there is no need for ordering
 </div> -->

 </section>